brodsa/loopitoy/README_testing.md

 ## Browser Compatibility Testing
 The website was tested on different browser (see the list below) to assure that features and responsiveness work accordingly.
-- Safari
+- Safari tested on iPhone without any problems.
-- Chrome
+- Chrome tested on iPhone, Dell Latitute and ThinkPad without any problems.
-- Edge
+- Edge test on Dell Latitude without any issues.
+- Mozila Firefox tested on ThinkPad without any troubles but on Samsung A52 some issues discovered.
+Colors and white color background are not displayed.
+This will be solved in next iterations.

 ## User Stories Testing